IronBatman2715/dot-files/README.md

 ### Manual parts

-1. Fill `.gitconfig` with proper values and move to home directory

-2. Copy `.gitattributes` to any git repositories
+1. Copy `.gitattributes` to any git repositories

 ### Auto-install script